splunk/cloud-datamodel-security-research/README.md

 <code>| datamodel Cloud_Infrastructure Compute search | search sourcetype=aws:cloudtrail | table Compute*</code>

+You can also leverage the |tstats command to search this data as well:

+<code> | tstats values(Compute.dest) as machines  from datamodel=cloud_infrastructure.Compute by Compute.region Compute.vendor </code>

 # Troubleshooting
 If the data is not showing up, confirm that the provided .conf files are properly deployed.
 They may need to be moved into an app <code>local</code> directory to take precedence over existing directives.